-You need to be able to prove that you are not capable of working or earning enough income to take care of yourself financially, then the court will order your spouse or partner to pay temporary spousal support for a period of time while you get back on your feet.
+You need to be able to prove that you are not capable of working or earning enough income to take care of yourself financially; then, the court will order your spouse or partner to pay temporary spousal support for some time while you get back on your feet.

 If you do not qualify for temporary spousal support, then the court will grant you post-marital support.

 All income earned during the marriage or domestic partnership is considered community property, which is owned equally by both spouses.
 All debts and liabilities are also considered community debt and will be divided between the parties in most cases.